Lauzinaj: History

-Preparation

 One historic recipe is given in the 10th-century that describes how to make lauzinaj by blending crushed sugar and almonds with rosewater, and rolling it in thin dough, similar to sanbusaj (samosa) dough, but ideally even thinner.
 The poet Ibn al-Rumi compared the dough to grasshopper wings.
 The finished pastry would be drenched in rosewater-flavored simple syrup and garnished with crushed pistachio.